-Variety Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Variety canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-The Variety product line lists 15 canned dog foods, 14 claimed to meet AAFCO nutrient profiles for all life stages and one recipe (Grandma’s Home Cooking) for growth and maintenance.
+The Variety product line includes 23 canned dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.

 - Variety Homestyle Recipes Sunday Brunch